 Store Blankets & Throw Pillows in a Basket

-Looking for a space-saving way to store extra blankets and pillows?
+Looking for a space-saving dorm idea for storing extra blankets and pillows?
 A decorative wicker or fabric basket is the perfect place to keep cozy throws, blankets, and pillows within arm’s reach.

 Keep Accessories in Cubby Shelves